vk-cs/docs-public/docs/en/main/additionals/start/legal/policy-152fz/policy-152fz.md

 **The reporting period** is a calendar month.

-Other terms are defined in the Terms of Use of the VK Cloud Solutions Platform.
+Other terms are defined in the Terms of Use of the VK Cloud Platform.

 ## 2\.
 Subject of the Agreement, conditions for obtaining access to the Service